-- 1. Designate and provide adequate resources and independence to a Title IX Officer.
-The responsibilities of the Title IX Officer include, but may not be limited to, the following duties: - a.
-Coordinate compliance with Title IX, including investigations, reports and remedies. - b.
-Coordinate with other responsible units to ensure that interim, remedial, and supportive measures determined necessary by the Title IX Officer are provided. - c.
+- c.
 Coordinate with other responsible units to ensure that local sexual violence and sexual harassment prevention education and training programs are offered and provided, as required by the Policy. - d.
 Provide educational materials to promote compliance with the Policy and familiarity with local reporting procedures. - e.
-Provide training for University employees who are responsible for reporting or responding to reports of Prohibited Conduct.
-Provide and track training for investigators and other key members of the Title IX Officer's staff per guidelines issued by the Systemwide Title IX Office. - f.
-Respond promptly and equitably to reports of Prohibited Conduct according to the Policy. - g.
-Keep records of reports of Prohibited Conduct, and any actions taken in response to reports, including records of investigations, resolutions, and disciplinary action, per University records management policies. - h.
-Identify and address any patterns or systemic problems that arise during the review of Prohibited Conduct reports. - i.
+Ensure University employees and contractors responsible for reporting or responding to reports of Prohibited Conduct, including those with responsibility in the investigation, adjudication and appeal processes, have proper training.
+Provide and track training for employees who are investigators, other key members of the Title IX Officer's staff, and hearing officers and coordinators per guidelines issued by the Systemwide Title IX Office.
+Ensure University training materials promote impartial investigations and adjudications.
+Make training materials publicly available on the campus website if required by law. - f.
+Implement measures to help ensure University employees and contractors who are responsible for investigating, resolving, and adjudicating reports of Prohibited Conduct do not have a conflict of interest or bias for or against any individual party, or for or against complainants or respondents generally. - g.
+Respond promptly and equitably to reports of Prohibited Conduct according to the Policy. - h.
+Keep records of reports of Prohibited Conduct, and any actions taken in response to reports, including records of decisions regarding Supportive and Remedial Measures, investigations, resolutions, and disciplinary action, per University records management policies and guidelines issued by the Systemwide Title IX Office. - i.
+Identify and address any patterns or systemic problems that arise during the review of Prohibited Conduct reports. - j.
 Post on the sexual violence website the names and contact information of the Title IX Officer and of additional designated, trained, sexual harassment or sexual violence advisors. - 2.
 Designate persons who can offer confidential consultations, without reporting the incident to the Title IX Officer, to any member of the University community seeking information, or advice about making a report of Prohibited Conduct.
 Each location will post information about how and where to contact confidential resources on its web site.